-According to EPA, natural gas based power stations emit much lesser carbon dioxide than coal power based power stations.
-As production of natural gas has increased in US, so has the production of electricity.
-Much of this increase has come from power stations that have switched from coal to natural gas due to increase in supply of it.
-The drop in prices of natural gas would result in reduction of electricity prices in the US.
+According to EPA, natural gas-based power stations emit much lesser carbon dioxide than coal power based power stations.
+As the production of natural gas has increased in the US, so has the production of electricity.
+Much of this increase has come from power stations that have switched from coal to natural gas due to an increase in the supply of it.
+The drop in prices of natural gas would result in a reduction of electricity prices in the US.

-With the increase in production of natural gas, the number of people employed in production and delivery activities has also increased.
-As there are lot of oil and natural gas deposits that still needs to be tapped, the number of people employed in oil and natural gas extraction will only rise.
-The increase in use of fracking technology has seen 67% rise in employment – 118,400 in 2003 to 198,400 by December 2012.
+With the increase in the production of natural gas, the number of people employed in production and delivery activities has also increased.
+As there are a lot of oil and natural gas deposits that still need to be tapped, the number of people employed in oil and natural gas extraction will only rise.
+The increase in the use of fracking technology has seen a 67% rise in employment in the last decade.

 Dangers of Fracking